lumibit/festzelt-service/Readme.md

     -v festzelt-service:/app/data \
     --name festzelt-service festzelt-service
 ```
-The Bot is 9-5 worker, Mo-Fr.
+The Bot is a 9-5 worker, Mo-Fr.
 This is usually the time when staff updates vacancies.
 Change the cron scheduler job if you like other business hours.

 ## Bot Control